Margaret Campbell Macpherson

-Margaret Campbell Macpherson (1860 – May 16, 1931) was a Canadian artist born in St. John's, Newfoundland and Labrador.
+Margaret Campbell Macpherson (1860 – May 16, 1931) was an artist born in St. John's, Newfoundland and Labrador.
 Macpherson was well known for her various works of paintings in Scotland.
 Macpherson later died in Versailles, France.

 Early life

 Macpherson grew up in St John's, Newfoundland, and moved to Edinburgh to study painting.

 Career

 Between 1880 and 1884, Macpherson studied in Switzerland, with the artist Auguste-Henri Berthoud.
 In 1885, she returned to Edinburgh and exhibited at the Royal Scottish Academy for the first time.
 Macpherson began to exhibit her work at the Glasgow Institute of the Fine Arts from 1887 onwards.